Dennis DeYoung

-Dennis DeYoung (born February 18, 1947) is an American musician, singer, songwriter and record producer.
-He was a founding member of the rock band Styx, and served as its primary lead vocalist and keyboardist from 1972 until 1999.
+Dennis DeYoung (born February 18, 1947) is an American singer, songwriter and keyboardist.
+He was a founding member of the rock band Styx and served as its primary lead vocalist and keyboardist from 1972 until 1999.
 DeYoung was the band's most prolific and successful writer, having been credited as the writer of more Styx songs than any other band member.
 DeYoung penned seven of the band's eight Billboard top 10 singles as well as a solo top 10 single.

-Life and career

-1947–1970: Early life
+Early life, family and education

+Dennis DeYoung was born in Chicago, Illinois, to Maurice DeYoung (1918–1997) and Loraine Rolla DeYoung (1923–2001).
+He had a younger sister, Darcy, who died in 2021.
+Dennis and Darcy were raised Catholic.
+The family has Dutch and Italian ancestry.
+The family resided in the Roseland area of Chicago.

+Career

-Dennis DeYoung was born in Chicago, Illinois, United States, to parents Maurice DeYoung (1918-1997) and Loraine Rolla DeYoung (1923-2001).
-DeYoung had a younger sister, Darcy, who died in 2021.
-DeYoung is a devout Roman Catholic and is of Italian ancestry.
-Growing up in the Roseland area of Chicago, DeYoung started his career as an accordionist in 1962 at the age of 15 when he teamed up with his 13-year-old neighbors Chuck and John Panozzo in a three-piece combo originally called The Tradewinds.
+DeYoung started his career as an accordionist in 1962 at the age of 15 when he teamed up with his 13-year-old neighbors Chuck and John Panozzo in a three-piece combo originally called The Tradewinds.
 The trio added guitarist Tom Nardini in 1964 and renamed the band TW4.
-In 1968, Nardin was replaced by John Curulewski and in 1970 DeYoung hired James Young to become the second guitarist in TW4.
+In 1968, Nardini was replaced by John Curulewski and in 1970 DeYoung hired James Young to become the second guitarist in TW4.
 The band changed the name to Styx in 1972, upon signing their first record contract.

-Before the band met with success, DeYoung spent time as a school teacher in the Southern suburbs of Chicago, where he was a music teacher in District 143.
-One teacher hosted dinner parties for co-workers; DeYoung always attended.
-He had crazy hair and would inevitably offer to play the piano, entertaining all for hours.
+Before the band met with success, DeYoung spent time as a music teacher in south suburban Chicago area's District 143.
+One teacher hosted dinner parties for co-workers; DeYoung always attended and would inevitably offer to play the piano, entertaining all for hours.
 During this period, the band played a number of small venues and school auditoriums in an effort to secure a record deal.

-DeYoung met his sweetheart Suzanne when he was 17 and she was 15 at a high school dance.
-They married in 1970.